cdelgehier/oio-docs/doc/source/sandbox-guide/oiofs_install.rst

     node_oiofs ansible_host=10.0.0.1 ansible_user=root # Change it with the IP of the server
     ...

-You can check that everything is well configured using this command:
+You can check that everything is configured correctly using this command:

   .. code-block:: shell